Slevinski/slevinski.github.io/series/formal-signwriting/entries/the-shape-of-a-sign/handout.md

 That is why a sign can be laid out, centered, printed, and rendered without abandoning its textual form.

-In other words, the sign remains text, the text carries geometry, and the geometry can be computed consistently.
+In other words, the sign remains text, the text carries its spatial arrangement, and that arrangement can be computed consistently.

 ## Centering and normalization